anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     gcloud compute os-login ssh-keys list
     ```

-5. Attacker Uses the Private Key and the associated POSIX username to SSH into the VM instance.
+5. Attacker Uses the Private Key and the associated POSIX username to SSH into the VM instance without needing to authenticate to GCP or have access to a valid User / Service Account.

     ```powershell
     ssh -i ~/.ssh/id_rsa [POSIX_USERNAME]@[EXTERNAL_IP]
     ```

-6. Attacker can revoke the associated Public Key from the Google Cloud User Account.
+6. Attacker can revoke the associated Public Key from the Google Cloud User Account if they want:

     ```powershell
     gcloud compute os-login ssh-keys list